jwkjng/dozerjs/README.md

 The controllers are the engine for the server.
 Everything ultimately ends up in a controller to be processed.
-This includes database interactions, sockets, custom adapter usage, remote API procedures, etc.
+This includes database interactions, sockets, custom adapter usage, remote API procedures, etc. Controllers can be initialized up front to provide services throughout or can be built to simply cater to the needs of the API.

 ## Models

 Models represent the data.
 Each store/table in the database should have a model associated with it.
 The models outline the structure and content-types of the data.
+Models can be automatically validated in the controller with a number of supported data-types, all of which are customizeable and easily maintained in the core configuration.

 ## View/Public

 Dozer builds a server solution for developing front-end applications which interact with API's, sockets and whatever else is provided by the server.
 On startup Dozer builds a static server instance through the `public` directory which serves all assets used by the application.